-\triangleright Please participate.
-What you put into the class will determine what you get out of it - and what others get out of it.

-Please come on time.
+- ➤ Please participate.
+What you put into the class will determine what you get out of it and what others get out of it. - Please come on time.
 Late arrivals disturb everyone else.
 Plan to stay during the whole class period.
 Attendance may be taken at least one time in of each class.
-In the case where more than one attendance is taken, only students attending all attendances would be considered as present.
-Attendance is a component of the overall grading.

-\succ Students may not read other materials (newspapers, magazines) during class and no multitasking is allowed.

-Students are not allowed to come and go during class sessions.

-If you miss a class, you are responsible for getting notes/slide printouts on the material covered from a classmate in your group.
+In the case where more than one attendance is taken, only students attending all attendances would be considered as present. - > Students may not read other materials (newspapers, magazines) during class, and no multitasking is allowed. - Students are not allowed to come and go during class sessions. - If you miss a class, you are responsible for getting notes/slide printouts on the material covered from a classmate in your group.

-To avoid distracting noise in class, cellular phones \underline{must} be turned off or the ringing mode silenced.

-During an exam or a review of an exam all recording devices of any form must be closed and stored in closed bags.
-(See also Examination Policy).

-\succ All class participants are expected to exhibit respectful behaviors to other students and the instructor.
+- To avoid distracting noise in class, cellular phones must be turned off or the ringing mode silenced. - During the exam all recording devices of any form must be closed and stored in closed bags.
+(See also Examination Policy). - All class participants are expected to exhibit respectful behaviors to other students and the instructor.
 All students have the right and privilege to learn in the class, free from harassment and disruption.
 Inappropriate or disruptive behavior will not be tolerated, nor will lewd or foul language.